Master of Arts in Economics

 from the developmental context of contemporary India.
 The courses cover traditional economic theory

-course.
+and Qualitative Research Methods course.
 The field practice allows students to apply classroom

-The Master’s thesis is designed to show a student’s capacity and skills in producing high quality research
+The Master’s thesis track is designed to show a student’s capacity and skills in producing high quality research

 that demonstrates knowledge of economic theory, analytical depth of the subject area and appropriate